Early Bird Summer Header - Images

 Campari Spritz is one of those cocktails that everybody should try at least once.

-Italians tend to drink Campari Spritz as an aperitif (aperitivo, in Italian), accompanied by some finger food like crisps, nuts or olives to stimulate the appetite—or figuratively ‘open’ the stomach as the Italian term originally implied.
-Campari Spritz is often confused for Aperol Spritz, its cocktail cousin, which is orange in appearance and significantly sweeter.
+Italians tend to drink Campari Spritz as an aperitif (aperitivo, in Italian), accompanied by finger food like crisps, nuts or olives to stimulate the appetite—or figuratively ‘open’ the stomach as the Italian term originally implied.
+Campari Spritz is often confused with Aperol Spritz, its cocktail cousin, which is orange in appearance and significantly sweeter.
 Further fuelling this confusion is the fact that the Campari Group owns both Campari and Aperol.

 What is Campari Spritz?